Laughter is the shock absorber that eases the blows of life. Anon.

 So stepped behind the counter, washed my hands, put on a pair of plastic gloves and started on my sandwich.
 I had the roll sliced, the condiments slathered on and had just plopped the meat, cheese and veggies on the bread when a lady came out of the restaurant shrieking, “What do you think you are doing?!?!?!”

 Very calmly, I replied, “I’m making a sandwich, of course.
-Since no one washere to do it for me, I assumed it was self-service.”
+Since no one was here to do it for me, I assumed this was a self-service shop.”

 “Well, it is not!!!!!”
 She wrapped up my sandwich, I paid her and then sat down at a table by the entrance.
 The Shrieker disappeared into the sit-down restaurant’s dining room and through a pair of double doors at the back, practically in the next zip code.